Traditional Irish Music on Fiddle and Bouzouki Vol II

-And… in addition to a number of solo appearances, Frankie has teemed up with Noel Hill and Brian McGrath, for a number of performances, notably TradFest Birmingham in November 2017 where the photo below was taken.
+And… in addition to many solo appearances, Frankie teemed up with Noel Hill and Brian McGrath, for a number of performances, notably TradFest Birmingham in November 2017 where the photo below was taken.
 Left to right: Noel Hill, Frankie Gavin, and Brian McGrath.

-Frankie Gavin and De Dannan, the line-up which has been in action for most of the last decade, may still perform very occasionally.
+Frankie Gavin and De Dannan, the line-up which was in action until recently is unlikely to perform again, but they did sterling work for much of the last decade.
 Left to right Bernardine Casserly, Barry Brady, Colm O’Caoimh, Dan Bodwell and Frankie Gavin.